aws-quickstart/quickstart-examples/samples/cloudformation-codebuild-container/README.md

-## AWS Cloudformation Codebuild Custom Resource
+## Build container images using AWS CloudFormation

-It is a demonstration of how to: Create a "Custom Lambda backed resource to run a CodeBuild project, creating a Docker container image and upload it to ECR" using Cloudformation.
+In this example I demonstrate using Custom Lambda-backed resource to run a CodeBuild project, creating a Docker container image and uploading it to Amazon Elastic Container Regsitry, using Cloudformation.

 ![Overview](./overview.png)

-## License Summary

-This sample code is made available under a modified MIT license.
-See the LICENSE file.